-All submissions should have your name, Guest Executive Instructor name, and Date at the top.
-Assignments are due on the Tuesday (at Midnight PST) following the prior week's Friday Guest Executive Instructor Case Challenge.
+All submissions should have your name, Guest Executive Instructors names, and Date at the top.
+Assignments are due on the Tuesday (at Midnight PST) following the prior week's Friday Guest Executive Instructor Case Challenges.

-There will be nine (9) short written "Weekly Reflection" assignments due during the quarter.
-The papers, which are expected to be between 500 and 1000 words, will provide you with an opportunity to reflect on what you learned from the previous week's speaker and case challenge and will be scored up to 5 points each (see grading criteria below).
+There will be five (5) short written "Weekly Reflection" assignments due during the quarter.
+The papers, which are expected to be between 500 and 1000 words, will provide you with an opportunity to reflect on what you learned from the previous week's speakers and case challenges and will be scored up to 20 points each (see grading criteria below).
 These papers must be your original work, and must recognize all quoted materials and cite all sources used in their preparation.